Board Responsibilities

 Join the Board

 Board terms are three years.
-Board members are elected each year at the KHFC Annual Meeting in March.
+Board members are elected each year at the KHFC Annual Meeting in the spring.

 Are you interested in Board service?
 We would love to hear from you and answer any questions!
-Download the board application.
+Download the board application below.

 Meet the Board